wildlife conservation society

 All programs are 60 minutes in length.
 Due to their great popularity, Education Department programs are scheduled well in advance.
 We recommend that you contact the Education Department as early as possible to schedule a program.
 In some cases, space may be available on shorter notice.

-September through March - $200 for the first class and $100 for each additional class on the same day.
+September through March - $200 for the first class and $150 for each additional class.

 April through June - $200 per class